IC 4605 - The Blue Angel Nebula

 Sh2-308 - The Dolphin Head Nebula

 Not far from Sirius, the Dog Star, in the constellation Canis Major, lies the Dolphin Head Nebula.
 It is located in a Ha region.
 The nebula began its life about 70,000 years ago as the star in the center blew off its outer layers as it began its pre-supernova phase of life, and is made up of mostly Hydrogen and Oxygen gasses.
 It sits about 4530 light-years away and 60 light-years wide.
-The center star (EZ Canis Majoris) is a Wolf-Reyet star which means that it is extremely hot an lumoinous.
+The center star (EZ Canis Majoris) is a Wolf-Reyet star which means that it is extremely hot an luminous.
 It is pushing the expanding gasses outward at roughly 3.8 million mph.

 Image processed by Ron Yelton, original data from Telescope Live